al-siv/color-rs/phases/PHASE-0.19.0.md

 - ✅ Type safety and consistency across all function signatures
 - ✅ Type-safe domain modeling with ADTs
 - ✅ Comprehensive unit testing with property-based testing where applicable

+**Mandatory Git Workflow Checklist Items**:
+- **At the beginning of milestone**:
+  - [ ] Check in Git that we are currently on the `origin/main` branch
+  - [ ] If not on `origin/main`, continue working within the milestone whose branch is open; bring it to the state where it "compiles, builds, tests, and runs"
+  - [ ] Create a new milestone branch as specified in the `Milestone-Based Git Workflow` section: `git checkout -b milestone-1.3-core-domain-logic-$(date +%Y%m%d)`
+- **At the end of milestone**:
+  - [ ] Bring the program to the state where it "compiles, builds, tests, and runs"
+  - [ ] Verify all quality gates pass: `cargo fmt && cargo clippy -- -D warnings && cargo test`
+  - [ ] Merge the milestone branch with `origin/main` following the completion protocol
+  - [ ] Tag the milestone completion: `git tag -a "milestone-1.3-$(date +%Y%m%d)" -m "Milestone 1.3: Core Hue Analysis Domain Logic Complete"`

 **Tasks**:
 - [x] **Create `src/color_ops/analysis/hue.rs` module** with pure domain logic: